Weather and Delay Policies

-- Moving to other aircraft: In order to minimize the passenger impact of cancellations and delays due to weather, unforeseen mechanical events, temporary flight restrictions and airport congestion, BLADE may reassign you to a different aircraft than the type on which you originally purchased your ticket.
+In order to minimize the passenger impact of cancellations and delays due to weather, unforeseen mechanical events, temporary flight restrictions and airport congestion, BLADE may reassign you to a different aircraft than the type on which you originally purchased your ticket.
 Such reassignments may include moving between helicopters, seaplane and turboprop aircraft.
 If for any reason you decline to accept the alternate aircraft, BLADE will credit your Account for the originally-purchased fare.

-- Flights rescheduled for an earlier departure time: If BLADE has to move your flight to a time earlier than your scheduled departure time due to weather, unforeseen mechanical issues or Temporary Flight Restrictions and you are unable to make the newly scheduled flight, BLADE will credit your Account for the originally-purchased fare.
+If BLADE has to move your flight to a time earlier than your scheduled departure time due to weather, unforeseen mechanical issues or Temporary Flight Restrictions and you are unable to make the newly scheduled flight, BLADE will credit your Account for the originally-purchased fare.

 Each type of aircraft has different inclement weather-flying capabilities.

 - Superior: Seaplanes (Aqua, Aqua Xcel, Aqua Ultra) - Seaplanes have greater flexibility when taking off in inclement weather and have a lesser chance of weather cancellations than helicopter flights during the morning because of their increased IFR capability.
-They also have a higher chance of flying out on Monday mornings in New York because they are based in East Hampton on the weekends.
+They also have a higher likelihood of flying out on Monday mornings in New York because they are based in East Hampton on the weekends.